 Because web traffic is going to be heavily video-driven, it’s important that you start to experiment with video.
 If you’re not using video storytelling to your advantage yet, you could be missing out on a chance to expand your online presence.
 Need an example?
 Our friend Clara Hough from House of Hough does a great job of adding video from behind the scenes at some of her events and at her warehouse.

+PS.
 You don’t have to be a videographer to make it happen (although it helps).
-There are now apps that can help you piece together iphone footage to help create compelling marketing videos.
+There are now apps that can help you piece together iPhone footage to help create compelling marketing videos.
 (We love Animoto for their easy-to-use templates.)

 Tech Trend 2: Messenger Apps That Can Do A Lot More Than Emojis